Middlesex County truck accident attorneys

 If you’ve been involved in an accident with a tractor-trailer in Middlesex County, our legal team at GibsonSingleton Virginia Injury Attorneys can help you.
 Call (804) 413-6777 for a free consultation with us.
 We consider it a calling to help our neighbors who have been hurt, and we have the experience, skills, and track record to be successful advocates for you.

-An accident with a big rig can result in medical bills, lost wages, and other losses totaling millions of dollars to the victims.
+A collision with a big rig can result in medical bills, lost wages, and other losses totaling millions of dollars to the victims.
 Despite this, semi-trucks are required to carry only a minimum of $750,000 in liability insurance in Virginia (unless they’re carrying hazardous loads).
 And this minimum hasn’t been raised in more than three decades.

 In fact, an estimated 90 percent of tractor-trailers are covered by policies for less than $1 million.
 The Federal Motor Carry Safety Administration (FMCSA), which oversees the trucking industry, finds this minimum grossly inadequate, but has been unable to get Congress to raise it.
 If the required minimum coverage for 18-wheelers had been raised to keep pace with the increase in American medical costs, it would be at approximately $3.18 million today.